sanathvernekar/routine_codes/README.md

 # routine_codes
-They are all about my day to day codes and few algorithms implemented.
+These are my day to day implemented codes and few reference algorithms.